dr-ebee/ex8-code-replacement-drill/README.md

 ## What to do?

 1. Find some existing, *working* code.

+    * You can pick *one* of the examples in this repo if you want, OR...
+    * You can choose code you've written before for a different exercise, OR...
+    * You can search on github.com for something you're interested in and fork their repository

 2. For each line in the code:

     a) Write a comment above the line that describes what it does.